-Setting up jobs (impulse responses), convolutions and mixes e.g. for a crowd in a canteen or an orchestra in a concert hall using the tables in the Job List can be tedious and extremely time consuming.
-The Auralisation expert makes that process much faster.
-The Auralisation Expert can be found in the right-hand side toolbar of the Job List, but you need first to select (with a mouse click) the mix you want to edit in the middle table on the Auralisations tabsheet.
-So, select a mix number and then press the Multi Source/Signal Auralisation Expert tool button.
+Setting up complex mixes with many active sources (e.g., a crowd in a canteen or a full orchestra in a concert hall) can be a tedious process.
+The Auralisation expert makes it much faster.
+The Auralisation

+Expert can be found in the right-hand side toolbar of the Job List, but you first need to select the mix you want to edit in the middle table on the Auralisations tabsheet.

-The Auralisation Expert is a really easy way to convolve multiple audio files with multiple sources, making auralisations at a specific receiver position.
-This tool works very well with the tool Audio Effects that can create multiple different audio files from a single audio file, to make a crowd in a canteen or orchestra in a concert hall, among other scenarios.
-The Audio FX tool (Audio effects) which is explained later in this chapter.
+The Auralisation Expert is a really easy way to convolve multiple audio files with multiple sources, for a specific receiver position.
+This tool works very well with the Audio Effects tool that can create multiple different audio files from a single audio file.
+The Audio Effects tool is explained later in the chapter (Section 7.5).